 Deepfake and data protection

-In recent days we started having consultations on a new technological phenomenon known as deepfake that through techniques of Artificial Intelligence, videos and images are altered to simulate that people who appear are different from those originally appeared or that put words in these videos of people who have never said.
-As technology develops, it becomes increasingly difficult to guess whether the video is real or not.
+Recently, we have started having consultations on a new technological phenomenon known as deepfake in which Artificial Intelligence techniques are used to alter videos and images so that the people appearing in them are different to those originally appeared or putting words into these videos that people never said.
+As technology develops, it is becoming increasingly difficult to guess whether or not the video is real.

-Needless to say, this technology may pose an extra risk to the already intrinsic to disclose our own images on the Internet because anyone could make us say things that we have never said or just take our image “embed” in situations recorded that we have never actually lived.
+Needless to say, this technology may pose an extra burden on the already intrinsic risk of disclosing our own images on the Internet, because anyone could make us say things that we have never said or just take our image and “embed” it in situations that we have never actually experienced.

-As always, you must remember that making pictures or videos accessible to everyone on Internet, is itself a risk and this is multiplied by the fact that it is almost impossible to know if a third party is making use of them.
-We are far from real solutions to know which use is made of our image.
+As always, you must remember that making pictures or videos accessible to everyone on the internet, is a risk in itself, and this is multiplied by the fact that it is almost impossible to know whether a third party is using them.
+We are far from obtaining real solutions to know how our image is being used.

-Until that comes, there are some solutions if we detect our images in videos in situations we’ve ever experienced (or even if we have lived them but our intimacy is at risk).
+Until that day arrives, there are some solutions that can be used if we detect our images in videos in situations we’ve ever experienced (or if we have experienced them but our privacy is at risk).

-- The Spanish Data Protection Authority has a priority channel, since some time ago, to report videos or images of sexual or violent content.
+- The Spanish Data Protection Authority has had a priority channel for some time now to report videos or images of a sexual or violent content.

-- If the video or image attempts against your honour or privacy, remember that this can be a crime, so you can always report it in front of police.
+- If the video or image adversely affects your honour or privacy, remember that this can be a crime that can be reported to the police.

-Deepfake: another challenge and risk to our privacy and intimacy; We’ll be alert.
+Deepfake: another challenge and risk to our privacy and intimacy.
+We must stay alert.